By Jason Lange and Howard Schneider

 ONE HIKE IN 2015

-In the projections prepared in June, and in the revised table released on Friday, the staff expected policymakers would raise their benchmark interest rate, known as the Fed funds rate, enough for it to average 0.35 percent in the fourth quarter of 2015.
+In the projections prepared in June, the staff expected policymakers would raise their benchmark interest rate, known as the Fed funds rate, enough for it to average 0.35 percent in the fourth quarter of 2015.

 That implies one quarter-point hike this year, as the Fed funds rate is currently hovering around 0.13 percent.
 (USONFFE=)